 Most hot dog stands use hot dog rollers, which are not only convenient but also safe.
 Steamers are also safe unless cross-contamination takes place.

-If you buy from a gas station or a hot dog stand, check if the employees are wearing gloves, whether or not they use tongs, and if the establishment seems to be generally clean.
+If you buy from a gas station or a hot dog stand, check if the employees are wearing gloves, whether or not they use tongs, and if the food establishment seems to be generally clean.
 If you notice any red flags, don’t risk it!

 You can also cook hot dogs in the oven, microwave, frying pan, or pot of boiling water.
 Just don’t leave them boiling for too long – otherwise, they lose their flavor and nutrients (source: Tasting Table).